-Calculated as initial cash lease payment divided by Uniti's net cash investment in the fiber assets.
+(3) Calculated as initial cash lease payment divided by Uniti's net cash investment in the fiber assets.
 TPx, CableSouth, and Bluebird yields represent initial investment cash yield.
 National MSO yield represents the incremental cash yield on non-anchor tenant lease-up.

-TPx, CableSouth, and Bluebird leased fiber represents the fiber that was leased to each company.
-CenturyLink leased fiber represents the fiber that was leased to the National MSO.
+(4) TPx, CableSouth, and Bluebird leased fiber represents the fiber from our current portfolio that was leased to the National MSO.